mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Totals Cr4425.19 6.366125kg —

-Users who fear attack by heavily armored raiders or pirates typically use the Reliant with advanced armor- piercing ammunition as standard.
+Users who fear attack by heavily armored raiders or pirates typically use the Reliant with advanced armor-piercing ammunition as standard.
 This gives a roughly 8% chance of penetrating TL10 combat armor on any

 given hit.
 The weapon's high rate of fire ensures a lot of